 CLEAR MOUNTAIN SANGHA MEDITATION – On Wednesday, September 20, 2017 meditation practice will resume at 7:15 PM to 9:00 PM in Room 3 for meditation and discussion.
 Quiet the mind, dwell in peace.
 Beginning meditators are welcome.
 Starting in October, we will meet on the first and third Wednesday of the month in the Founders’ Room.
-Please advise if you would like your name taken off the mailing list.
 Contact Lyn Shaible at (909) 730-5212 for more information.

 CHOIR REHEARSALS – Choir rehearsals are resuming on Thursday, August 31, 2017, from 7:30 – 9:00 PM in the sanctuary.
 If you are interested in joining the choir, please stop by or contact Lily Popova, our choir director.
 Newcomers do not need to read music, but must be able to carry a tune!
 Choir rehearsals are held weekly on Thursdays, and choir performs during Sunday services 2 -3 times a month.

 EVENSONG – 7:00PM every 2nd and 4th Tuesday of the month.
 Evensong is, simply, a worship service that takes place toward the end of the day and includes music, meaningful words, and silent contemplation.
 We welcome members, visitors, and newcomers to join in a relaxed and relaxing midweek service, as we sit in a circle of friends and encourage each other to share our gifts and talents.
 Evensong is created and sponsored by all of us collectively.